 I’m interested in studying the behaviour and ecology of wild elephants in the human-dominated landscapes of South Indian landscapes.

-Before which, I had undergone the Ram Hattikudur Advanced Training for Conservation (RHATC) at Zoo Outreach Organisation, Coimbatore, Tamilnadu.
-At the same time, working as a Consultant for Humane Society International & The Liana Trust on a part time basis.
+I underwent the Ram Hattikudur Advanced Training for Conservation (RHATC) at the acclaimed Zoo Outreach Organisation in Coimbatore, Tamilnadu.
+Additionally, working as a consultant for Humane Society International & The Liana Trust on a part-time basis during the same time.

-Previously, I have worked as reserch intern at Centre for Wildlife Studies (CWS), Rainforest Connection (RFCx) in their collaborative Elephant acoustic project and in GIZ’s Human-Wildlife Conflict Mitigation Project’.
-I have done my masters in Wildlife and Management and Bachelors in Agricultural biotechnology.
-During my Master’s I have worked on Elephants of the coffee land: “Human elephant conflict in coffee based agroforestry systems of Chikmagalur, Western Ghats, India” A funded project by Vision group on Science and Technology, Government of Karnataka, India;
+I previously worked as a research intern at Rainforest Connection (RFCx) in their collaborative Elephant acoustic project.
+GIZ’s Human-Wildlife Conflict Mitigation Project.
+I hold a master’s degree in Wildlife and Management and a bachelor’s degree in Agricultural Biotechnology.
+During my Master’s program, I had the opportunity to work on Elephants of the coffee land: “Human-elephant conflict in coffee-based agroforestry systems of Chikmagalur, Western Ghats, India.”
+This project was funded by Vision group on Science and Technology, Government of Karnataka, India.